Sickle Cell Disease

 Vaccinations:

 Childhood vaccinations are important for preventing disease in all children.
 They’re even more important for children with sickle cell disease because their infections can be severe.
-Particularly important is immunization of children with the 7-valent pneumococcal conjugate vaccine in addition to the 23-valent polysaccharide pneumococcal vaccine.
+Particularly important is the immunization of children with the 7-valent pneumococcal conjugate vaccine in addition to the 23-valent polysaccharide pneumococcal vaccine.
 Also meningococcal vaccination and Haemophilus influenzae type b (Hib), according to the national vaccination schedule in each country.
-Hepatitis B vaccine should not be forgotten in potential recipients of blood transfusion.
+Hepatitis B vaccine should not be forgotten by potential recipients of blood transfusion.
 Annual influenza vaccination after six months of age is also recommended (Mehta SR et al. Am Fam Physician.
 2006 Jul 15;74(2):303-310).

-Antibiotics for the prevention of infections:
+Antibiotics for the Prevention of Infections:

 Children with sickle cell disease should begin taking the antibiotic penicillin when they’re about 2 months old and continue taking it until they’re at least 5 years old.
 Doing so helps prevent infections, such as pneumonia, which can be life-threatening to an infant or child with sickle cell anaemia.
 As an adult, if the spleen was removed or had pneumonia (acute chest syndrome), penicillin should be taken throughout life.